SwissTPH/TRICC-Webapp/README.md

-# TRICC-Webapp
+# tricc-graph
-Making TRICC run on a website
+Tricc based on DAG